redhillaviation/redhillaviation.github.io/training.md

 <h2>Training packages - discounted rates</h2>
 <div><ul><li>The packages below are for flight time only and do not include landing fees etc.</li>
  <li>The cost is based on the minimum number of hours required for the qualification.</li>
-  <li>The discounted rate is available by payment of the package costs in two equal instalments, except the night qualification that must be paid in full.</li>
+  <li>The discounted rate is available by payment of the package costs in two equal instalments, except the night qualification which must be paid in full.</li>
   </ul>
   </div>
 <table class="prices-table training-discounts">